• ABOUT

 Tags

-adult anxiety cheating communication consent desire embodiment erectile dysfunction erections erotic values feelings / emotions female orgasm tips feminism genitals health how to have better sex how to improve your relationship infidelity intimacy libido masturbation men mindfulness multiple partners myths non monogamy orgasm over 40s pleasure practice queer relationships seduction sex sex education sex myths sex positive shame skills tips touch values vulnerability wellbeing women
+adult anxiety boundaries communication connection consent desire embodiment erectile dysfunction erections erotic values feelings / emotions female orgasm tips feminism genitals health how to have better sex how to improve your relationship intimacy libido masturbation men mindfulness multiple partners myths non monogamy orgasm over 40s pleasure practice queer relationships sex sex education sex myths sex positive shame skills tips touch values vulnerability vulva wellbeing women

 • Substack